bobbyiliev/101-linux-commands-ebook/ebook/en/content/003-the-cat-tac-command.md

 # The `tac` command

-`tac` is a Linux command that allows viewing files line-by-line, beginning from the last line. (tac doesn't reverse the contents of each individual line, only the order in which the lines are presented.)
+`tac` is a Linux command that allows you to view files line-by-line, beginning from the last line. (tac doesn't reverse the contents of each individual line, only the order in which the lines are presented.)
 It is named by analogy with `cat`.

 ### Examples of uses:

-1. To display content of a file in terminal:
+1. To display the content of a file in terminal:

 ```
 tac <specified_file_name>
 ```

-2. This option attach the separator before instead of after.
+2. This option attaches the separator before instead of after.

 ```
 tac -b concat.txt tacexample.txt